magephp/magephp.github.io/_docs/contributing.md

 git push origin my_awesome_feature
 {% endhighlight %}

-* Create a pull request against jekyll/jekyll:master and describe what your change does and the why you think it should be merged.
+* Create a pull request against vuelo/magallanes:master and describe what your change does and the why you think it should be merged.

 Updating Documentation
 ----------------------

-We want the Jekyll documentation to be the best it can be.
+We want the Magallanes documentation to be the best it can be.
 We've open-sourced our docs and we welcome any pull requests if you find it lacking.